 - 1. Is it likely that Olaf would have tried a nocturnal attack on Æthelstan's camp at Wigan?
 We think so.
 The Brunanburh Poem says: "The whole day long the West Saxons with mounted companies kept in pursuit of the hostile peoples."
 It sounds like Æthelstan had a lot of horses.
 The poem also says: "There the prince of the Norsemen was put to flight, driven perforce to the prow of his ship with a small company".
-It sounds like Olaf and some barons arrived at a ship and crewed it themselves, which suggests to us that they were on horseback while their men were on foot.
+It sounds like Olaf and some barons fled to a ship and crewed it themselves, which suggests to us that they were on horseback while their men were on foot.
 If so, Olaf had relatively few horses.
-One possibility then is that Olaf was trying to nullify Æthelstan's superior cavalry.
-Another is that Olaf could not risk Æthelstan retreating any further south because the English army would leave a barren swathe with no food for Olaf's men. - 2.
+One possibility then is that Olaf could not risk Æthelstan retreating any further south because the English army would leave a barren swathe with no food for Olaf's men. - 2.
 Is it likely that Æthelstan was a mile away from the initial night attack?
 If Æthelstan was at Wigan, we think so.
 He would have posted a guard south of the ford.
 He and his barons would have been at a safe distance behind the guard, probably on the nearby hill at Scholes, 1km or so northeast of the ford. - 3.
 Is it likely that Olaf's men were too exhausted to continue the fight?
 Olaf's men would have marched five or six hours in the night to get to Wigan, then they would have had to fight their way across the ford on unfavourable ground.
 They may well have been exhausted when Æthelstan arrived at the battlefield soon after dawn.